data-science-infinity/data-science-infinity.github.io/_posts/2024-02-26-chi-square-test.md

 Conventionally, we set our Acceptance Criteria to 0.05 - but this does not have to be the case.
 If we need to be more confident that something did not occur through chance alone, we could lower this value down to something much smaller, meaning that we only come to the conclusion that the outcome was special or rare if it’s extremely rare.

-So to summarise, in a Hypothesis Test, we test the Null Hypothesis using a p-value and then decide it’s fate based on the Acceptance Criteria.
+So to summarize, in a Hypothesis Test, we test the Null Hypothesis using a p-value and then decide it’s fate based on the Acceptance Criteria.

 <br>
 **Types Of Hypothesis Test**

 There are many different types of Hypothesis Tests, each of which is appropriate for use in differing scenarios - depending on a) the type of data that you’re looking to test and b) the question that you’re asking of that data.

-In the case of our task here, where we are looking to understand the difference in sign-up *rate* between two groups - we will utilise the Chi-Square Test For Independence.
+In the case of our task here, where we are looking to understand the difference in sign-up *rate* between two groups - we will utilize the Chi-Square Test For Independence.

 <br>
 #### Chi-Square Test For Independence